vcshasi/QuestionBank/README.md

 # QuestionBank

-This is a JAVA based web application which would generate question paper for school/college professionals according to the pattern set for a particaular subject.
+This is a JAVA based web application which would generate question paper for school/college professionals according to the pattern set for a particular subject.
 This application would ease the work of a professor/staff who needs to spend time in preparing the question paper for their subjects.
-Also the random generation of questions maintains the integrity of the questions generated.
+Also the random generation of questions maintains the integrity of the questions generated without disclosing it to anyone else.

 You can also:
-  - Save questions for a particualr subject to the databse
+  - Save questions only one time for a specific subject for a specific semester and generate question papers multiple times
   - Export Question paper as PDF
+  - Add Staffs to the portal so that they could upload and generate question paper whenever needed
+  - Customized question pattern for each and every subject
+  - Maintains integrity of the question paper generated as it uses a *Specific Random Logic*
-  - Generate random question paper for each subject
+  - Generate question paper for a specific subject semester wise

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ## Technologies Used

-Dillinger uses a number of open source projects to work properly:
+This project is developed using number of open source technologies like:

 * Java 7
 * PrimeFaces 4.0